 The Danish Building and Construction Arbitration Board is a private enterprise established at the request of organisations in the building and construction sector to facilitate dispute resolution in the industry.
 The Board has no ‘shareholders’ or other stakeholders who would benefit from a positive return, and the Board is in principle operated as a non-profit organisation, which means that cases must break even financially and that income and expenses must be relatively balanced.

-All expenses of the Board related to case handling, including those of staff, facilities and rent, are recovered by the fees and charges of cases and through returns on lodged deposits.
+All expenses of the Board related to case handling, including those of staff, facilities and rent, are met by the fees and charges payable by the parties to cases and through returns on deposits received.

 At the outset of a case the Arbitration Board will request provision of security by the parties, ie payment of a deposit that can cover the costs of the case.
 The deposit will be increased as and when the costs of the case increase.